Jannchenn/MyDay/README.txt

 MyDay/src
 ├── App.js     # Executes overall functionality of the app.
 ├── components
 │   ├── EntryComponent.js
 │   ├── GeneralComponent.js     # Prompts user to answer general questions about self and stores info into db.
-│   ├── GuideComponent.js
+│   ├── GuideComponent.js       # Render FoodComponent, which shows a list of food recommendation
 │   ├── HealthKit.js     # Retrieves and displays total steps taken during day by user and stores info in db along with answer to question.
 │   ├── HomeComponent.js     # Diplays calendar with saved user input for selected date that is retrieved from db.
 │   ├── MainComponent.js     # Creates and displays navigation bar that allows user to navigate to different features of the app.